rutendos/rutendos.github.io/about.md

 Welcome to my website!

-My name is Rutendo.
+My name is Rutendo [Resume](https://github.com/rutendos/rutendos.github.io/blob/master/Rutendo_Sigauke_2020AprilCV.pdf) .
 I am a graduate student in the Computation Bioscience Program at the University of Colorado in the Dowell lab.
 I am interested in using various techniques to better understang transcription and transcription regulation.